Holden 48-215: Name

+Pre-production

 Five prototypes

 Three prototypes were built by hand in 1946 by American and Australian engineers at the General Motors workshop in Detroit.
 Months of durability and performance testing were undergone in the US before the three prototypes were shipped to Australia.
 Prototype number one was first registered (as a Chevrolet) in Victoria as JP-480 on 12 February 1947.
 It survives as part of the National Museum of Australia collection.
 Prototypes two and three were registered at the same time as JP-481 and JP-482.

 A further two prototypes were built in Australia; the first was registered as KJ-400.
 Owned by Australian businessman Peter Briggs between 1980 and 2013, the car's value was estimated to be worth over A$1 million when it was put up for auction in the Motorclassica auction Melbourne, in October 2013.
 The second Australian-built prototype was registered as KY-442.
 All five prototypes were registered as Chevrolets.

 Only two were used for photographic purposes.
 They were: